ZhuXJ1/SVD_CWsearch_PTA/README.txt

 This repository includes MATLAB codes to perform searches for continuous gravitational waves  emitted by supermassive black hole binaries in circular orbits.
-The paper that describes the method and its applications is:
-    Zhu et al. 2016, MNRAS submitted, "Detection and localization of continuous gravitational waves with pulsar timing arrays: the role of pulsar terms"
+The paper that describes the method and its applications is:     Zhu et al. 2016, MNRAS, 461, 1317, "Detection and localization of continuous gravitational waves with pulsar timing arrays: the role of pulsar terms" (http://adsabs.harvard.edu/abs/2016MNRAS.461.1317Z)

-More to follow.